port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/examples.md

 ## Mapping boards

-In the following example, you'll learn how to ingest Azure DevOps Boards into Port.
-You may use the following Port blueprint definitions and integration configuration:
+The example below shows how to ingest Azure DevOps Boards into Port.
+You can use the following Port blueprint definitions and integration configuration:

 <BoardBlueprint/>